 Diagnosis x Strategy x Tactics

 Diagnosis is stepping back, doing market research.
-Opinion is useless here.
+Having an opinion is useless here.
 It’s finding what consumer thinks, how are you different from the market, etc.

 We can compare it to general looking at the battle plan in his tent.
-If some soldier asks him at that moment where he should shoot his arrow, the general is going to cut his head off!
+If a random soldier asks him at that moment where he should shoot his arrow, the general is going to cut his head off!
 Strategy comes before tactics.

 There are 5 questions to ask yourself in a tent: